3nd Annual UNCW Women's Conference: Smart Women Paving the Way

-- Career Skills: how to negotiate leadership and power, negotiating wages and benefits, interview tips, resume and CV assistance, etc.
+- Career Skills: practicing confidence, active listening, negotiating wages and benefits, interview tips, resume and CV assistance, etc.

 - Life Skills: basic car maintenance, time management, financial planning, filing taxes, managing work & travel, balancing checkbook, fashion, etc.